maximeraafat/BlenderNeRF/README.md

 Please avoid using unsupported characters (such as spaces, #, or /) for `Name`, as those characters will all be replaced by an underscore.

-Below, you can find properties specific to each category.
+Below, you can find properties specific to each method.

 ### How to SOF